dsathyam1/Discord-bot/README.md

 5. Enable the following intents:
    - Guilds
    - Guild Messages
+   - Message Content
-6. Invite the bot to your server with appropriate permissions
+6. Invite the bot to your server with appropriate permissions (Send Messages, Manage Messages for `!clear`, Manage Roles for `!mute`/`!unmute`, Kick Members, Ban Members as needed)

 ### Environment Variables